finnjclancy/indicator-percentiles/README.md

    - Multiple periods: 20, 50, 100, 200
    - Both Simple (SMA) and Exponential (EMA)
    - Helps identify different trend timeframes

+### Spread and Ratio Analysis

+The tool can analyze the relationship between two securities by:
+- Calculating the ratio between their prices
+- Identifying overlapping data periods
+- Applying all technical indicators to the ratio
+- Generating comprehensive visualizations of the relationship
+- Providing statistical analysis of the spread

+Common use cases:
+- GLD/SPY: Gold vs S&P 500 relationship
+- TLT/SPY: Bonds vs S&P 500 relationship
+- VIX/SPY: Volatility vs S&P 500 relationship
+- Any pair of securities for relative strength analysis

 ### Timeframes Analyzed